VolkanSah/WordPress-Security-Scanner-advanced-use/README.md

 # Advanced use of WPScan (WordPress Security Scanner)
 ###### 4 RedTeams
-I appreciate your support and would be grateful if you could share this project with others and give me a "star" on GitHub or become a sponsor.
+**I appreciate your support and would be grateful if you could share this project with others and give me a "star" on GitHub**

 ## Table of Contents